Skip to content

 Non-admin users see:

-Hidden from non-admin: database, other users' directories, /etc/istota/, user config files.
+Also hidden from non-admin: other users' directories, /etc/istota/, user config files.

-Admin users additionally see: full Nextcloud mount (read-write), database (read-only by default, writable with sandbox_admin_db_write), developer repos.
+Admin users additionally see: full Nextcloud mount (read-write), developer repos.

 Linux-only and merged-usr compatible for Debian 13+.
 See Supported deployment above for the policy on non-Linux / no-bwrap configurations.